A complete answer to Albanese base change for incomplete varieties

 \begin{lem} Let $V/K$ be a smooth geometrically integral scheme over a field $K$.
 If $\iota: U\hookrightarrow V$ is an open immersion, then the universal morphism indicated with the dashed arrow in the diagram below:

-is an isomorphism, equivariant with respect to an isomorphism In particular, pre-composing with the inclusion $U\hookrightarrow V$ converts Albanese data (resp.~pointed Albanese data) for $V$ into Albanese (resp.~pointed Albanese data) for $U$. \end{lem}
+is an isomorphism, equivariant with respect to a canonical isomorphism In particular, pre-composing with the inclusion $U\hookrightarrow V$ converts Albanese data (resp.~pointed Albanese data) for $V$ into Albanese (resp.~pointed Albanese data) for $U$. \end{lem}

 \begin{proof} It suffices to show that, if $f:U \to T$ is a morphism to a torsor under an abelian variety, then $f$ extends to a morphism $\tilde f: V \to T$.
 If $T$ is an abelian variety, this is a special case of \cite[\S 8.4, Cor.~6, p.234]{BLR}.
 The general case then follows from this since if $f_L:U_L\to T_L$ extends to a morphism $V_L\to T_L$ for some field extension $L/K$, then $f:U\to T$ extends to a morphism $\tilde f: V\to T$ (\Cref{L:RatMapLK}), and so one reduces to the previous case by base change to a field $L/K$ over which $T_L$ admits an $L$-point. \end{proof}